scriptin/jmdict-simplified/README.md

     dialect: Tag[];

     /**
-     * Miscellania - list of other tags, anything which doesn't fit into other tag fields above */
+     * Miscellania - list of other tags which don't fit into other tag fields */
     misc: Tag[];